Bounding the quantum dimension with contextuality: Introduction

 We derive bounds for the several important noncontextuality (NC) inequalities for different dimensions and scenarios.
 The experimental violation of these bounds automatically provides a lower bound on the dimension of the system, showing that NC inequalities can indeed be used as dimension witnesses.
 Remarkably, contextuality can be used as a resource for bounding the dimension of quantum systems in a state-independent way.

-This illustrates that, besides its physical motivation, our approach has also practical advantages compared to existing schemes: Since the same value of the dimension witness is achieved by {\it any} quantum state, our method allows us to certify the dimension without the need of preparing special states.
-Finally, we demonstrate that our method is robust against experimental imperfections, and discuss a recent experiment in view of our results.
+This illustrates clearly the difference with the existing schemes: Dimension witnesses derived according to Refs.~\cite{GBHA10, BNV} certify the minimum classical or quantum dimension spanned by a set of preparations.
+They distinguish between classical and quantum dimension $d$, but, in general, not between quantum dimension $d$ and classical dimension $d+1$.
+They require at least $d+1$ preparations to certify a dimension $d$.
+On the other side, dimension witnesses based on Bell's theorem or contextuality certify the minimum quantum dimension accessed by the measurement devices acting on a system prepared in the a single state.
+Contrary to the Bell scenario \cite{BPAGMS08, VP09}, in our approach the initial state and its nonlocal properties play no role and the result of our test can directly be interpreted as the minimal number of levels accessed and manipulated by the measurement apparatus.

+The paper is organized as follows.
+In Sec.
+I, we discuss the case of state-dependent noncontextuality inequalities, specifically, Klyachko, Can, Binicio\u{g}lu, and Shumovsky (KCBS) inequality \cite{KCBS08}.
+In Sec.
+II, we discuss what happens when the sequences of measurements contain non-compatible measurements.
+In Sec.
+IV and Sec.
+V, we apply the same analysis to the case of state-independent noncontextuality inequalities, specifically, the Peres-Mermin (PM) inequality \cite{Peres90,Mermin90,Cabello08}.
+In Sec.
+VI, we discuss the case of imperfect measurements, then in Sec.
+VII we show how a recent experimental test of contextuality can be viewed as an implementation of our dimension witness.